ch41rmn/ab-initio.me/_posts/2021-07-18-welcome-to-jekyll.markdown

 I googled this blog, "ab initio blog", and the results are ego-crushingly unrelated, only helped by the fact that my domain has only existed for 3 hours.

 I then googled "github pages seo", and an official Github blog post from 2016 appeared at result #3 [[3]](#ref3).
-It told me I can simply add `{% raw %}{% raw %}{% seo %}{%{% endraw %} endraw %}` to the header template.
+It told me I can simply add `{% raw %}{% raw %}{% seo %}{%{% endraw %} endraw %}` to the header template, and then GitHub will tell Google to put me on the front page for absolutely everything.
 This is neat, as we just created an override for that.

 Upon looking, the header already has `{% raw %}{%- seo -%}{% endraw %}`.
 The difference then, I assume, might be due to improvements in the Jekyll syntax since 2016.

 All this means though, it is again *automagic*.
-So in a few days when I search again for "ab initio blog" again, I may have to think of another excuse as to why my domain doesn't appear.
+So in a few days when I search for "ab initio blog" again, I may have to think of another excuse as to why my domain doesn't appear.

 Or worse, I may have to actually learn the dark arts of SEO.